-β-thalassaemias are inherited blood disorders caused by a defect in the production of β-globin, giving rise to variable phenotypes, ranging from severe anaemia to an asymptomatic phenotype.
-The severity of the mutation on each β-globin allele is classified as $β^0$ , a complete absence of β-globin on the affected allele, $β^+$ , a residual production of β-globin (from 10-50%) or $β^{++}$ , a very mild reduction in β-globin production. β-thalassaemia is classified as β-thalassaemia major, β-thalassaemia intermedia, and β-thalassaemia minor.
+β-thalassaemias are inherited blood disorders caused by a defect in the production of β -globin, giving rise to variable phenotypes, ranging from severe anaemia to an asymptomatic phenotype.1 The severity of the mutation on each β -globin allele is classified as β^0 , a complete absence of β -globin on the affected allele, β^+ , a residual production of β -globin (from 10-50%) or β^{++} , a very mild reduction in β -globin production.1 β -thalassaemia is classified as β-thalassaemia major, β-thalassaemia intermedia, and B-thalassaemia minor.1

-More recently, thalassaemias have been classified by their requirement for transfusion into non-transfusion -dependent thalassaemias (NTDTs) and transfusion-dependent thalassaemias (TDTs) (Figure 1).
-Patients with NTDTs do not require regular transfusion for survival; however, they may require occasional transfusion due to growth failure, pregnancy, infections, and other specific situations.1-5 is most common in East India, Bangladesh, and South-East Asia.
+More recently, thalassaemias have been classified by their requirement for transfusion into non-transfusion -dependent thalassaemias (NTDTs) and transfusiondependent thalassaemias (TDTs) (Figure 1).
+Patients with NTDTs do not require regular transfusion for survival; however, they may require occasional transfusion due to growth failure, pregnancy, infections, and other specific situations.1-5

-The prevalence of NTDT is increasing worldwide as increased migration flow spreads the reach of these diseases. $^6$ $\beta$ -thalassaemia intermedia is most common in Africa, the Mediterranean, India, and Eastern Europe; $^{7,8}$ HbH/ $\alpha$ -thalassaemia is most common in South East Asia, the Middle East, and the Mediterranean; $^{6,9}$ and HbE/ $\beta$ -thalassaemia
+The prevalence of NTDT is increasing worldwide as increased migration flow spreads the reach of these diseases.6 B-thalassaemia intermedia is most common in Africa, the Mediterranean, India, and Eastern Europe;^{7,8} HbH/a-thalassaemia is most common in South East Asia, the Middle East, and the Mediterranean;^{6,9} and HbE/B-thalassaemia is most common in East India, Bangladesh, and South-East Asia.^{7,9}

-The severity of $\beta$ -thalassemia is very much dependent on the free alpha chains not paired to beta, leading to ineffective erythropoiesis.
-Numerous studies of the genetic determinants disease severity in β-thalassaemia demonstrated that the symptoms of $\beta$ -thalassaemia can be ameliorated by an increased or persistent production of y-globin.
-In patients where there is an incomplete switch from the production of $\gamma$ -globin to $\beta$ -globin, the $\gamma$ -globin has been shown to mop up the free $\alpha$ -globin chains and considerably ameliorate the phenotype of β-thalassaemia.
-Co-inheritance of α-thalassaemia B-thalassaemia can also reduce symptoms, due to the down synthesis of $\alpha$ -globin resulting in a smaller pool of free $\alpha$ -globin chains.
+The severity of β -thalassemia is very much dependent on the free alpha chains not paired to beta, leading to ineffective erythropoiesis.
+Numerous studies of the genetic determinants disease severity in β-thalassaemia of have demonstrated that the symptoms of β -thalassaemia can be ameliorated by an increased or persistent production of γ -globin.
+In patients where there is an incomplete switch from the production of γ -globin to β -globin, the γ -globin has been shown to mop up the free α -globin chains and considerably ameliorate the phenotype of β -thalassaemia.
+Co-inheritance of α-thalassaemia and B-thalassaemia can also reduce symptoms, due to the down synthesis of α -globin resulting in a smaller pool of free α -globin chains.